 Take a look at that again.
-For an event shorter than 2 miles, 93% of your running is aerobic!
+For an event distance just three miles long, 84% of your running is aerobic!

 With this staggering number now so blatantly obvious, the importance of understanding aerobic running from anaerobic running can be fully appreciated.

 Need a simple way to know if you’re running aerobically?

 While you’re running, you should be able to hold a short conversation.
 It doesn’t need to be Shakespeare, more like a brief chat with a friend.
 If you’re by yourself, try telling yourself what you plan to eat for supper and with whom.
 If you can’t get the words out without gasping for air, you’re running too fast.